suaad28/Cloud_Computing/Web Scraping Final Project/Readme.md

 The main web interface on λ1 will ask you to create an account to be able to use the service as shown in Figure 2.
 Once an account is created, an S3 bucket and noSQL DynamoDB will be created for that particular user.

-Figure 2: Register an account with Lambda

-The user will then log in using the credentials they created, and the flask will route the user to a web page where they can enter a job key word and a location.
+The user will log in using the credentials they created, and the flask will route the user to a web page where they can enter a job key word and a location.
 Once submitted, the second lambda function (λ2) will be invoked. λ2 is responsible for scrapping the job-hunting website using the parameters entered by the user, collect information on the job description, and then pass the data through amazon comprehend to get meaningful keywords related to the job description.
 The output is then stored in the DynamoDB and is also used to form charts and word cloud diagrams that will be stored in the S3 bucket.
 Once the search is finished, the user can click on a display button on the λ1 flask interface to view the S3 outputs.

 ## Functions: